 Inertia Installation

-First, install Laravel Breeze from composer:
+First, install Laravel Breeze with Composer:

 composer require laravel/breeze --dev